Smooth Functors vs. Differential Forms: Introduction

 Equipped with these generalized 2-categories, we consider 2-functors

 and it even makes perfectly sense to qualify some as \emph{smooth} 2-functors.
 As before, the smoothness can be expressed in terms of smooth maps between smooth manifolds (Definition \ref{def7}).

 In order to explore which kind of differential form corresponds to a smooth 2-functor $F: \mathcal{P}_2(X) \to \mathcal{B}\mathfrak{G}$, we put the abstract concept of a 2-group in a more familiar setting.
 According to Brown and Spencer \cite{brown1}, a 2-group $\mathfrak{G}$ is equivalent to a crossed module: a structure introduced by Whitehead \cite{whitehead1} consisting of two ordinary groups $G$ and $H$, a group homomorphism $t:H \to G$ and a compatible action of $G$ on $H$.
 Similarly, a \emph{Lie} 2-group corresponds to \emph{Lie} groups $G$ and $H$ and \emph{smooth} additional structure.
 We denote the Lie algebras of the two Lie groups $G$ and $H$ by $\mathfrak{g}$ and $\mathfrak{h}$, respectively.
-The first result of this article (Proposition \ref{prop1}) is that the smooth 2-functor $F$ induces a $\mathfrak{g}$-valued 1-form $A$ \emph{and} an $\mathfrak{h}$-valued 2-form $B$ on $X$ that are related by
+The first result of this article (Proposition \ref{prop1}) is that the smooth 2-functor $F$ defines a $\mathfrak{g}$-valued 1-form $A$ \emph{and} an $\mathfrak{h}$-valued 2-form $B$ on $X$ that are related by

-Here $t_{*}$ is the Lie algebra homomorphism induced by $t$.
-The two differential forms $A$ and $B$ contain in fact all information about the 2-functor $F$ they came from: we describe an explicit procedure how to integrate two forms $A$ and $B$ which satisfy the above condition, to a smooth 2-functor $F: \mathcal{P}_2(X) \to \mathcal{B}\mathfrak{G}$.
+Here, we have the ordinary curvature 2-form of $A$ on the left hand side, and $t_{*}$ is the Lie algebra homomorphism induced by $t$.
+The two differential forms $A$ and $B$ contain in fact all information about the 2-functor $F$ they came from: we describe an explicit procedure how to integrate two forms $A$ and $B$ (satisfying the above condition) to a smooth 2-functor $F: \mathcal{P}_2(X) \to \mathcal{B}\mathfrak{G}$.
 This integration involves iterated solutions of ordinary differential equations.
 The main result of this article (Theorem \ref{th2}) is that we obtain a bijection

-This is the announced generalization of the relation between smooth functors and differential forms from \cite{schreiber3}.
+This is the announced generalization of the relation between smooth 1-functors and differential 1-forms from \cite{schreiber3}.
 Besides, we also explore the geometric structure that corresponds to morphisms (pseudonatural transformations) and 2-morphisms (modifications) between 2-functors.
 The derivation of all the relations that are imposed on this structure takes a large part of this article, and is collected in Section \ref{sec3}.